openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ## Event Signatures
 All events MUST be signed using the `RS256` algorithm using a minimum of 2048-bit keys.

+## OAuth Service

+### Authorization Server
+* MAY distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [RFC8414]{{RFC8414}}
+* MUST support at least one of the following to obtain a short-lived access token.
+For example, a short lived access token could be defined as one in which the value of the `exp` claim is not longer than 60 mins after `nbf` claim.
+Please refer to Access token lifetimes in the security considerations of {{FAPI}} for additional considerations.
+** client credential grant flow {{RFC6749}} section 4.4
+** authorization code flow {{RFC6749}} section 4.1

+### OAuth Scopes
+Depending on the features supported by the OAuth service and the SSF APIs, the client SHALL discover the OAuth scopes as follows:

+1. If the Resource Server, hosting SSF configuration APIs, supports OAuth Protected Resource Metadata {{OPRM}} then the client MUST obtain the required scopes by using it.

+2. If the Resource Server does not support {{OPRM}}, then the following scopes MUST be supported -
+* An OAuth {{RFC6749}} authorization server that is used to issue tokens to SSF Receivers, MUST reserve the scopes for the SSF endpoints with the prefix of `ssf`
+* All the SSF stream configuration management API operations MUST accept `ssf.manage` scope
+* All the SSF stream configuration Read API operations MUST accept `ssf.read` scope
+* Authorization server MAY postfix scope names with more granular operations eg. `ssf.manage.create`, `ssf.manage.update` etc.
+* Transmitter managed poll endpoint MAY support the postfix scopes in the same nomenclature as `ssf.manage.poll`

+### The SSF Transmitter as a Resource Server
+* MUST accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]{{RFC6750}}
+* MUST NOT accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750]{{RFC6750}}
+* MUST verify the validity, integrity, expiration and revocation status of access tokens
+* MUST verify that the authorization represented by the access token is sufficient for the requested resource access.
+* If the access token is not sufficient for the requested action, the Resource server MUST return errors as per section 3.1 of [RFC6750]{{RFC6750}}
+* MAY publish the {{OPRM}} to describe the metadata needed to interact with the protected resource.

 ## Security Event Token